akz92/bim/README.md

-tab-focus N # Focuses on the N-th tab (starting from 1) tab-next # Focuses on the next tab tab-prev # Focuses on the previous tab back # Navigates back in tab's history forward # Navigates forward in tab's history yank # Yanks current tab's url to the clipboard
+tab-focus N # Focuses on the N-th tab (starting from 1) tab-next # Focuses on the next tab tab-prev # Focuses on the previous tab tab-move N # Moves the current tab to the N-th position (starting from 1) back # Navigates back in tab's history forward # Navigates forward in tab's history yank # Yanks current tab's url to the clipboard